 Copyright © Nucleus Medical Media, Inc.

-- Eat raw or poorly cooked meat, poultry, eggs, fish, or seafood
+- Eating raw or poorly cooked meat, poultry, eggs, fish, or seafood

-- Have weak immunity from illness or medicines
+- Having a weak immune system from illness or medicines

 The infection may cause: